Cathleen Nesbitt: Career

 Nesbitt made her debut in London in the stage revival of Arthur Wing Pinero's The Cabinet Minister (1910).
 She acted in many plays after that.
 In 1911, she joined the Irish Players, went to the United States and debuted on Broadway in The Well of the Saints.
 She also was in the cast of John Millington Synge's The Playboy of the Western World with the Irish Players when the whole cast was pelted with fruits and vegetables by the offended Irish American Catholic audience.

 Nesbitt returned to the United States and appeared on Broadway in Quinneys (1915) and John Galsworthy's Justice (1916) as John Barrymore's leading lady in his first dramatic stage role.
 After five other plays there, she returned to England.
 For the rest of the decade she performed in London; her roles included the title role in a revival of John Webster's The Duchess of Malfi.
 Her film debut was in the silent A Star Over Night (1919).
 She then performed in The Faithful Heart (1922).
 She did not appear in a film again until 1930, when she played the role of Anne Lymes in Canaries Sometimes Sing, which was an early talkie.
 In 1932, she appeared in The Frightened Lady.
 She appeared in the 1938 film version of Pygmalion as "a lady" who attends the Embassy ball.
 In the opening credits her first name was spelled as "Kathleen", but as "Cathleen" at the end of the film.
+She played the role of Lady Macbeth in the 1945 16 minute short film " Famous Scenes From Shakespeare No 2: Macbeth ."
 She played the part of Mother in the 1949 BBC TV remake of the drama film Elizabeth of Ladymead, and Julia in the August premiere of T.S.
 Eliot's play The Cocktail Party.

 Nesbitt's first Hollywood film was Three Coins in the Fountain (1954), in which she played the character role of La Principessa.
 This was followed that same year by Black Widow, in which she played Lucia Colletti.
 She was Cary Grant's Grandmother Janou in 1957's An Affair to Remember (though she was only 16 years older than Grant) and, the following year, was part of the ensemble cast of Separate Tables.
 She also appeared in The Parent Trap (1961), and Promise Her Anything (1965).